Skip to main content

 Credits

-written by Suzanne Bocanegra created by Suzanne Bocanegra performance Lili Taylor direction Geoff Sobelle video Derrick Belcham design direction Joey Wolfslau technical manager Joey Wolfslau kostuums Theodora Bocanega Lang costume photos Thibault Jeanson, Georgia Nerheim, Peter Serling musical arrangements David Lang production Jecca Barry (Fin Productions) with support from UCLA’s Center for the Art of Performance
+written by Suzanne Bocanegra created by Suzanne Bocanegra performance Tanya Selvaratnam direction Geoff Sobelle video Derrick Belcham percussion Dirge Seçil Kuran Storm in a Jar design direction Joey Wolfslau technical manager Joey Wolfslau costumes Theodora Bocanega Lang costume photos Thibault Jeanson, Georgia Nerheim, Peter Serling musical arrangements David Lang production Jecca Barry (Fin Productions) with support from UCLA’s Center for the Art of Performance